 The threshold question here is “on-site or off-site?”
 This means, should you stay on Walt Disney World property in a Disney-owned hotel, or stay in a non-Disney owned hotel within driving distance of Walt Disney World.
 A lot of serious Disney fans think it’s an issue of staying in a nice, well-themed Disney hotel or slumming it in a $30/night crack den down on I-4, but this isn’t the case.
 There are a number of luxurious non-Disney hotels in Orlando, and there are Disney-owned hotels that aren’t exactly 5-star accommodations.

-In general, you get more bang for your buck when staying in an off-site hotel, as there are a lot of competing non-Disney hotels competing with one another, and they can’t charge the premium Disney charges for its name recognition or location.
+In general, you get more bang for your buck when staying in an off-site hotel, as there are a lot of non-Disney hotels competing with one another, and they can’t charge the premium Disney charges for its name recognition or location.
 Conversely, non-Disney hotels are typically farther away from the parks, and don’t provide the same immersive vacation experience that many people describe as being in the “Disney bubble.”
-In other words, the real world will creep into your Walt Disney World vacation if staying off-site, whereas staying on-site will (excuse the terrible cliche) keep you in fantasyland, and your entire trip will be a pleasant escape from reality.
+We have a comprehensive “Off-Site v.
+On-Site Walt Disney World Hotels” article that you should read if you need help deciding which is for you.

 We always stay on-site, even if that means paying more for accommodations that offer less than comparable off-site accommodations.
 There is truly something to be said for the “Disney bubble,” and it’s one of those things you shouldn’t dismiss until you’ve tried it, especially if the trip is for the sake of your kids.

 Once you determine which tier is right for you, check out our Walt Disney World resort-hotel reviews.
-We also have ranked our favorite Moderate Resorts and Deluxe Villa Resorts (also called Disney Vacation Club resorts).
-We have yet to rank Value Resorts and Deluxe Resorts as we have yet to stay in them all, but of the ones at which we’ve stayed, our favorite Value Resort is Pop Century, and our favorite Deluxe Resorts are Disney’s Beach Club Resort and Disney’s Boardwalk Inn.
+We also have ranked our favorite Moderate Resorts and Deluxe Villa Resorts.
+Our favorite Value Resort is Pop Century, our favorite Moderate is Port Orleans Riverside, and our favorite Deluxe Resorts are Disney’s Beach Club Resort and Disney’s Boardwalk Inn.

-However, if you’re only visiting Walt Disney World because you think it’s an important rite of passage for your kids, but you otherwise can’t tolerate more than 8 hours per day of Disney “magic,” you might stay off-site or in one of the non-Disney hotels that are technically on-property.
-For booking these hotels, use tools like Priceline and Hotwire.com to score substantial discounts on rooms at “unknown” hotels.
+However, if you’re only visiting Walt Disney World because you think it’s an important rite of passage for your kids, but you otherwise can’t tolerate more than 8 hours per day of Disney “magic,” you might stay off-site.
+For booking these hotels, use tools like Priceline and Hotwire.com to score substantial discounts.
 With both services, you can determine the quality of the accommodations in advance, and most of the time you can narrow down the location pretty well, too.
-We use Hotwire and Priceline when booking stays when we travel to “real world” spots and we save a ton of money.
-We also use the Hotel Tonight app to scout deals on both luxury accommodations in larger cities…we’ve yet to book anything through it, but it’s a good app to have.
-You can travel frugally to Walt Disney World by using these services.
+You can travel frugally to Walt Disney World with the services in this article.

 If you book a package, you may not have a ton of say over which park tickets you purchase.
 Assuming you have complete autonomy, we recommend purchasing tickets for for the full length of your stay or possibly one less day than your entire stay.
-As we wrote above in the “How Long to Stay” section, you’ll want to spend a couple of days outside the park.
-Despite this, it’s nice to have tickets that give you the option to visit every day of your trip.
+You’ll probably want to spend a couple of days outside the park, but it’s nice to have tickets that give you the option to visit parks every day of your trip.
 This gives you the option of spending part of the day relaxing at your hotel or visiting Downtown Disney, and spending part of it in the parks.

-There are also a number of ways you can save money on Walt Disney World park tickets.
+There are also a number of ways you can save money on Walt Disney World park tickets read this article to understand all the ins and outs.
 We highly recommend Undercover Tourist, which is a Disney-authorized discount ticket seller for multi-day tickets.
-Whatever you do, don’t wait to buy your tickets at the front gates of the parks (or on eBay…they won’t work!).
+Buying there allows you to book FastPass+ selections up to 60 days before your trip.
+Whatever you do, don’t wait to buy your tickets at the front gates of the parks (or on eBay…they won’t work!), because then you can’t book your FastPass+ attractions (see below) in advance!

 Your imagination is really the limit here.
 Most first-time visitors only know about the theme parks, Downtown Disney, and the water parks.
 That’s just the surface of what Walt Disney World has to offer.
 There are tours, golf, fishing, nightlife, shopping, fireworks cruises, babysitting, spas, and much more.
 An exhaustive list would ultimately be longer than the rest of this already long blog post!